LenneDalben/StardewValleyModsGPL/[CP] Pelican Town Potluck/README.md

 ![Furniture Change](Preview%20Images/Furniture%20Change.png)

 ||2.0.0 Changelog||
 * Updated for 1.6 to fix visual glitches with festival map and totem pole furniture rename to Summer Flower Tower.
+If updating from version 1.3.0 or lower, delete all previous mod folders before installing the update.
 * Added new config option to customize the decorations at the festival
 * Added new config option to choose the map edit
 * Added Sunberry Village (SBV) compatibility